DoSomethingGreat07/LLM_Inference_Analyser/README.md

 - Benchmark when the machine is not under heavy load.
 - Do not compare models unless hardware and generation settings are kept consistent.

-## Relationship to the rest of Week 2

 This repository includes both simulated and real measurement work.